MdHafizul/TNBStatus21System/README.md

 DebtSentry is a system designed to manage and analyze disconnected accounts or debts data.
 It provides a dashboard for visualizing data, generating reports, and managing uploads.

-# Notes

-This system is developed to tackle the problem at Tenaga Nasional Berhad Cawangan Ipoh in manual calculation, process and sorting data, this repo was created as a backup and guidance for future reference..

 ## Features

 - Upload Excel files containing disconnected accounts data.